-There are a lot of various problems that can arise with a manual application build deployment.
-But while everyone is aware of the potential problems, there is a lot to keep track of – especially if you want to avoid Integration Hell.
+There are a lot of problems that can arise with manual application build deployment.
+Everyone is aware of the potential problems, so there is a lot to keep track of – especially if you want to avoid Integration Hell.
 Using a DevOps tool like BuildMaster to focus on CI/CD will help reduce the risk of these failures happening.

 Unfortunately, humans are susceptible to making mistakes.
-Manual deployments require the time, knowledge, and responsibility of a few key participants.
-When humans oversee these large deployments, they can easily make mistakes such as missing an error in code, making changes directly on the server, or misreading a line of text.
+Manual deployments require the time, knowledge, and responsibility of key participants.
+Humans can easily make mistakes when overseeing these large deployments.
+It's easy to make mistakes such as missing an error in code, making changes directly on the server, or misreading a line of text.

 These seemingly simple mistakes can cause huge problems in deployments, such as causing systems to crash, causing unexpected breaks in other areas of the software, or causing builds being sent to the wrong environment.
 This causes frustrations and time-consuming fixes for the developers, as well as loss of productivity for other areas of the company.
 In addition, when software is not working due to a deployment failure, this can result in unhappy end-users of the software.

 DevOps tools allow you to automate the deployment process rather than rely on manual deployment.
-Automating the process reduces the risk of human error by making sure issues are resolved, Approval Gates have been completed, and the deployment environment is defined before the software is sent out to production.
+Automation reduces the risk of human error by making sure issues are resolved, Approval Gates have been completed, and the deployment environment is defined before the software is sent out to production.
 Humans will no longer have to catch small mistakes within a build because the tools will do this automatically, reducing the risk of deployment failures.

 Lack of Communication and Approval